Basically, we will never have an unhappy customer.

 - If you are highly confident of the fit, then you are good for field testing

-NO-RISK Field Testing: If you are satisfied with the way WeatherWool fits you in your living room, take it out into the field and give it your most severe field tests, for a good while.
+NO-RISK Field Testing: If you are satisfied with the way WeatherWool fits you in your living room, take it out into the field and give it your most severe field tests, for a good while, a year, whatever.
 If you are not satisfied, return the garment for a full refund.
 We can't have unhappy customers.
 And we can't imagine running a clothing company and telling someone who is not satisfied that we won't do a 100% refund.
 Nobody is ever going to be "stuck" with WeatherWool.

 We have made this offer since we started WeatherWool.
 So far, there have been only a few refund requests, and even these were mainly due to sizing and tailoring issues.